 Michigan is home to some of the best craft breweries in the country.
 The Tigers have been slow to adopt some of those hometown brews but have been doing a much better job in recent seasons.
 Selection may be limited to 5 or 6 stands throughout the park, but what’s there is absolutely top notch.

-Enjoy suds from Michigan-based breweries like Bells (offering 10 different styles including HopSlam, Two Hearted IPA, and a Pineapple Jalapeño Oberon) and Founders (offering 4 styles including the Canadian Breakfast Stout).
-Smaller Michigan brewers also have a presence such as Arbor Brewing, Witch’s Hat, Dark Horse Brewing, Arcadia, Atwater Brewing, and Motor City Brewing.
+Enjoy suds from Michigan-based breweries like Bells, Atwater (including their City Juice IPA) and Founders (offering 4 styles including the Canadian Breakfast Stout).
 Occasionally, you can get Old Nation Brewing’s absolutely amazing M43 hazy IPA, perhaps the best single beer offered at a ballpark.
+At The Corner Tap House, an homage to old Tiger Stadium, you can often get some really good stuff including Eastern Market’s 313 hazy IPA.
 There’s always a great rotating selection at the Michigan Craft bar in rightfield; you can throw a dart at the selection board and end up with something good.
-You can also get some nationally acclaimed craft brands like Alaskan Ale and Deschutes.
-Canadian macro brand Labatt’s is available from vendors and throughout the stadium.
+Miller Lite, Coors Light and Leinenkugels are offered by the vendors.

 Downtown Detroit is not nationally known for being a destination, but it has improved significantly over the years.
 There are plenty of spots around the ballpark worthy of a pregame visit in a scene that’s not dissimilar to Cleveland’s or Phoenix’s or Baltimore’s.
 It may still be a little gritty in spots, but the traffic on game days mitigates that.

-If you park to the west of the stadium, there are a few options on the way from your car to the stadium including the Town Pump Tavern, Cliff’s Bells, State Bar and Grill, Hockeytown Café and a Detroit outpost of Tin Cup (which took over former Red Wing Chris Chelios’ old place).
-To the south of the stadium lay a few decent places including The Detroit Beer Co, Punch Bowl Social and Downtown Louie’s.
-To the east lie Eastern Market and the Greektown area, both walkable to the park and are home to several restaurants.
-And as the area around the Little Caesar’s Arena continues to develop, there will be options to the north of the stadium as well.
+If you park to the west of the stadium, there are a few options on the way from your car to the stadium including Union Assembly, Eminem’s place Mom’s Spaghetti, Frita Batidos, Bookie’s Bar & Grille, Hockeytown Café and a Detroit outpost of Tin Cup (which took over former Red Wing Chris Chelios’ old place).
+To the south of the stadium lay a few great places including The Detroit Beer Co, The Brakeman (great tap list), Elmwood Bar & Grill, and Downtown Louie’s.
+To the east lie Eastern Market and the Greektown area, both walkable to the park and are home to several restaurants and bars.
+And as the area around the Little Caesar’s Arena continues to develop, there will be more options to the north of the stadium as well.

 A Tiger game costs right around league average.
 Good lower bowl tickets behind the plate can usually be had for much less than in other markets.
 For some reason, Tiger fans often eschewed the seats behind the protective netting for seats over the dugouts (which used to not be behind netting), probably in the hopes of getting a ball.
 With the entire lower bowl now netted off to protect fans who are looking at their phone instead of the game, we’ll see if that odd tradition continues.

 This is the Motor City: you’re likely driving.
-Traffic is generally better than it is in most American cities, and if you’re willing to park in one of the further afoot $10 Olympia “official Tiger” lots (often unpaved gravel lots that look sketchier than they are), exit after the game is really easy as well.
+Traffic is generally better than it is in most American cities, and if you’re willing to park in one of the further afoot $12 Olympia “official Tiger” lots, exit after the game is really easy as well.
 Public transit is likely not an option unless you’re staying somewhere in Downtown Detroit in which case the People Mover can get you close.
-If coming in from New Center or the Amtrak Station, the new Qline tram also runs down Woodward all the way to Larner St. downtown, with a stop right by the ballpark.
-And a few bars outside the immediate stadium area offer shuttles if you really want to go local.
+If coming in from New Center or the Amtrak Station, the newish Qline tram also runs down Woodward all the way to Larner St. downtown, with a stop right by the ballpark.
+And a few bars outside the immediate stadium area offer shuttles, if you really want to go local.